-In less than a year, the lives of people worldwide changed from digital second to digital-first.
-Physical restrictions led to a sharp surge in online activity and mass adoption of digital banking services.
-Safe, quick, and convenient access to finances online became a banking feature consumers would switch banks for.
+In less than a year, the lives of people around the world changed from “digital second” to “digital first.”
+Physical limitations led to a surge in online activity and the mass adoption of digital banking services.
+Secure, fast, and convenient online access to finances became a banking function for which consumers switched banks.

-Mastercard’s study revealed that 62% of respondents in Europe expressed interest in moving from physical banking to digital platforms in 2020.
-Over half of the world’s population are using banking apps more than before the pandemic and express a more positive interest in digital banking overall.
+Mastercard’s study found that 62% of respondents in Europe expressed interest in switching from physical banking to digital platforms.
+More than half of the global population uses more banking apps than before the pandemic and expresses a more positive interest in digital banking overall.

-As customers look for alternatives to traditional banking, first impressions stemming from customer experience play a big part in their decision-making.
-It won’t matter how good a bank’s in-branch customer service is or how attractive their fees are if a prospect can’t open an account because of a complicated and lengthy sign-up process.
-Currently, 9 out of 10 customers abandon applications for current accounts, credit cards, and loans.
+When customers are looking for alternatives to traditional banking, the first impression they get from the customer experience plays a big role in their decision-making.
+It doesn’t matter how good a bank’s in-branch customer service is or how attractive the fees are if a prospect can’t open an account due to a complicated and lengthy application process.
+Currently, 9 out of 10 customers cancel their applications for checking accounts, credit cards, and loans.

 Digital banking research.
 Source: Temenos